-Northgate was sited outside the Seattle city limits (the city would not annex the area from N 85th to N 145th until 1954) on 62 acres between E (later NE) 103rd Street and E 111th Street and between 1st Avenue NE and 5th Avenue NE.
-The north end of Seattle was chosen because of its dramatic growth over the previous 20 years and because of the canal bridges that fed Aurora Avenue N and Roosevelt Way NE.
+Northgate was sited north of what were then the Seattle city limits (the city would not annex the area from N 85th to N 145th until 1954) on 62 acres between E (later NE) 103rd Street and E 111th Street and between 1st Avenue NE and 5th Avenue NE.
+The north end of Seattle was chosen because of its dramatic growth over the previous 20 years and because of the ship canal bridges that fed Aurora Avenue N and Roosevelt Way NE.
 Northgate is often credited as being the nation's or the world's first suburban shopping center.
-However, in 1947 two shopping centers opened: the Broadway-Crenshaw Center in South Los Angeles and the North Shore Center in Beverly, Massachusetts; in 1949 the Town and Country opened in a suburb of Columbus, Ohio.
+However, in 1947 two other such shopping centers opened: the Broadway-Crenshaw Center in South Los Angeles and the North Shore Center in Beverly, Massachusetts; in 1949 the Town and Country center opened in a suburb of Columbus, Ohio.

-The Bon Marché planned a three-story, $3 million store at the south end of the complex.
+The Bon Marché planned a three-story, $3 million store at the Northgate complex.
 Other tenants signing on early were the National Bank of Commerce, an A&P grocery store, Ernst Hardware, Newberry's, and Nordstrom's shoes.
-There was room for 80 stores, which could be serviced by an underground tunnel.
+There was room in the planned center for 80 stores, which could be serviced by an underground tunnel.
 There would also be a four-story medical-dental center.
 A five-cent shuttle bus was offered from the end of Seattle Transit System service at N 85th Street.

 Northgate was an instant success, even though many retail spaces were still vacant, and indeed parts of the center were still under construction when the Bon opened.
 (It took until 1952 for all the retail spaced to be leased.)
 As new tenants signed on, the stores were opened four or five at a time, with great publicity.
 The parking lot was jammed at peak hours for 10 days following opening.
 Some shoppers had a tough time adjusting to the design and parked their cars on the mall.
 The developers used polar bear cubs, a Cadillac giveaway, and a children's play area to attract shoppers.
-New, electric-eye doors in some stores aided shoppers laden with packages.
+New electric-eye doors in some stores aided shoppers laden with packages.

 The opening of Interstate 5 just west of the mall spurred a $10 million, 25-store expansion in 1965, more than doubling the project's size.
 By that time the mall included a movie theater and Northgate Hospital.
 Apartment buildings and office developments sprang up in the area.
-By 1968, 50,000 cars a day were using Northgate.
+By 1968, some 50,000 cars a day were using Northgate.

-The success of Southcenter in Tukwila spurred Northgate to enclose the covered mall in 1974 to provide a climate-controlled environment.
+The success of the Southcenter Mall in Tukwila spurred Northgate to enclose the complex create a covered mall, to providing a climate-controlled environment, in 1974.
 By 1980, there were 123 stores.
 In 1987, the Simon Property Group of Indiana acquired Northgate.
 In 1992, Federated Department Stores, Inc., a Cincinnati-based company that owned Macy's and numerous other retail chains, acquired the Bon Marché.
 By 2005 all former Bon Marché stores, including the Northgate Mall anchor, had been rebranded as Macy's.